MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-foundation-infrastructure.md

 ## Next step

 If you have existing infrastructure for Office 365, EMS, or Windows 10 Enterprise, see [Deployment of Microsoft 365 Enterprise with existing infrastructure](deploy-with-existing-infrastructure.md).
-This article steps you through exit criteria for each phase to more quickly determine what you need to change to make your IT infrastructure Microsoft 365 Enterprise-compliant.
+This article steps you through exit criteria for each phase to more quickly determine what you need to change and make your IT infrastructure Microsoft 365 Enterprise-compliant.

-Otherwise, begin your Microsoft 365 Enterprise end-to-end deployment journey with [Phase 1: Networking](networking-infrastructure.md).
+Otherwise, you can begin your Microsoft 365 Enterprise end-to-end deployment journey with [Phase 1: Networking](networking-infrastructure.md).